 Lisping, lisping, hair on the tongue, interdental sigmatism… These expressions refer to the same phenomenon: difficulty pronouncing certain syllables or phonemes.
 What are the causes and consequences?
-When should you worry about it?
+When should you worry regarding it?
 How to deal with this problem?
 Answers from Elodie Minghelli, speech therapist and member of the National Federation of Speech Therapists (FNO).

 What is interdental sigmatism, or lisping?